Micro-pulse TIG welding

 Otherwise, no connection can be achieved, or it is very difficult and time-consuming to achieve by adding welding wire.

 The preparation for a welded joint therefore requires significantly greater precision than for a classic soldered joint.
-On the other hand, there is no need to produce a solder model and, if necessary, remove and reattach plastic parts.
+On the other hand, there is no need to produce a solder model and, if necessary, remove and reattach acrylic parts.

 Prior sandblasting of highly polished surfaces, as is usual in certain cases with laser welding, is not necessary for TIG welding with Lampert devices.
 The surface finish of the workpieces has no influence on the quality and the welding process.